Louisville vs. Syracuse NCAA Football Odds, Plays and Insights | November 13, 2021

 Syracuse Stats and Trends

-- When Syracuse records more than 27.4 points, it is 5-0 against the spread and 3-2 overall.
+- When Syracuse scores more than 27.4 points, it is 5-0 against the spread and 3-2 overall.

-- In games that Syracuse churns out more than 407.6 yards, the team is 3-0 against the spread and 2-1 overall.
+- When Syracuse picks up over 407.6 yards, the team is 3-0 against the spread and 2-1 overall.

 - The Orange have turned the ball over nine times, three fewer times than the Cardinals have forced turnovers (12).